hpesoj/gsl-pointers/README.md

 ### <a name="faq-reference-wrapper"></a>Isn't `indirect` the same as `std::reference_wrapper`?

 No. They are very different.
-In short, `indirect` has pointer-like indirection semantics, whereas `std::reference_wrapper` has reference-like direct-access semantics.
+In short, `indirect` has pointer-like assignment and indirection semantics, whereas `std::reference_wrapper` has reference-like assignment and direct-access semantics.

 The key difference between `indirect` and `reference_wrapper` is in assignment and comparison.
 While both types behave the same on construction: